Sombuddha-Roy-Bhowmick/scRNA-seq_Tutorial/README.md

 The Rscript has all the processes and steps defined with a "#", for the user's convenience.

-All the image files (heatmaps, plots, and others) generated from the R script has been provided here.
+All the image files (heatmaps, plots, and others) generated from the R script have been provided here.